-- 1. Saanich is one of only 6 large municipalities that identifies road safety as its top priority in the transportation system. - 2.
+- Saanich is one of only 6 large municipalities that identifies road safety as its top priority in the transportation system. - 2.
 Like most other large municipalities surveyed, Saanich's funding for road safety comes primarily from capital and operating budgets.
 There is currently no dedicated funding for road safety. - 3.
-Some funding comes from partner contributions and fuel tax revenues. - 4.
-Evaluation and monitoring of road safety initiatives in Saanich is irregular.
-Nine large municipalities surveyed have formal monitoring and evaluation programs in place, which suggests that Saanich could also benefit from a more formalized program.
+Some funding comes from partner contributions and fuel tax revenues. - Evaluation and monitoring of road safety initiatives in Saanich are irregular.
+Nine large municipalities surveyed have formal monitoring and evaluation programs in place.